Cyb3Raiz000/Phishing-Attack-Simulation-and-Detection/README.md

 ```
 unzip gophish.zip
 ```
-After Downloaded And You Will See a file [ gophish ] Now make this Executable Use Command
+After that You Will See a file like [ gophish ] Now make this file to Executable Use Command
 ```
 chmod +x gophish
 ```